hughug/bib-crawler/README.md

   bibit -e 1707.05319
   ```

-- Search using the title of a paper
+- Search using the title of a paper, for instance, "on black hole entropy"

   ```shell
   bibit -t on black hole entropy